GintsM/book-shop/README.md

 Page created using JS.

-Link to see live will be placed [here ... soon](https://github.com/GintsM/book-shop)
+Link to see live will be placed [GM Bookshop](https://gintsm.github.io/book-shop/src/)